bitcoin-sv/spv-wallet-aws/README.md

 # Update path in assets configuration for temporary path
 sed -i 's/latest/new/g' cdk.out/EksStack.assets.json

-# Upload assets to the temporary path (npx is going to use default AWS profile or AWS_PROFILE if set)
+# Upload assets to the temporary path (npx is going to use the default AWS profile or AWS_PROFILE if set)
 npx cdk-assets publish -p cdk.out/EksStack.assets.json -v

-# Move old template to the archive path
+# Move the old template to the archive path
 aws s3 --recursive mv s3://bux-test-template/bux/latest s3://bux-test-template/bux/old

-# Move new template to the latest path
+# Move the new template to the latest path
 aws s3 --recursive mv s3://bux-test-template/bux/new s3://bux-test-template/bux/latest
 ```